Living in Phuket

 Whether you consider Phuket to be a suitable place to raise children is a personal choice.
 Thai people love children and will especially dote on any light-skinned western child.
 They are also very protective and responsible when they see children.
 On the other hand, Thailand is a harsher environment than western countries with lower safety standards and a very different set of values.

 Education will be a major issue for any parent.
-For the wealthy, there is the British International School (formerly Dulwich College) but the fees are very steep.
-There are three other slightly less expensive international schools; QSI, Montessori and Greenhouse.
+For the wealthier, there is the British International School (formerly Dulwich College) but the fees are steep.
+There are five other slightly less expensive international schools; QSI, PIA (Phuket International Academy), Montessori, Headstart and Kajonkiet International.
 There are also two bi-lingual private schools, Darasamut and Kajonkiet, which are still cheaper.

 The Thai schooling years are: